planetmercury/mercury-challenge/README.md

 ## Software
 ### Official Scoring
 The official scoring package requires a Docker installation.
-This package provides the requisite REST endpoints for warning submission, GSR intake, and scoring requests.
-This package has not yet been released.
+This package provides the requisite REST endpoints for warning submission can be found by going to the challenge in Topcoder: http://community.topcoder.com/longcontest/?module=ViewProblemStatement&rd=17231&compid=67293&popup=false
 ### ExpressScore
 The **ExpressScorer** package provides Challenge participants with a lightweight testing engine that does not require a Docker installation.
 The code is found at https://github.com/planetmercury/mercury-challenge/tree/master/src/ExpressScore and tutorial Jupyter notebooks are found at https://github.com/planetmercury/mercury-challenge/blob/master/src/ExpressScore/notebooks
 **ExpressScore** has been tested on MacOS Sierra, Windows 7, and Windows 10 and requires Python 3.4 or greater.